 Brenda Boylan, Beaverton Member Since July 2007 Artist Statement Biography

-Her artwork has been published in The Pastel Journal (cover story), Plein Air Magazine, Pratique des Artes (France), The Art of Plein Air Painting, The Best of America Pastel, and she has assembled a signature product line of Jack Richeson Pastels.
+Brenda's artwork has been published in The Pastel Journal (cover story), Plein Air Magazine, Pratique des Artes (France), The Art of Plein Air Painting, The Best of America Pastel, and she has assembled a signature product line of Jack Richeson Pastels.
 Brenda enjoys painting in Plein Air events and has been a favorite featured instructor at five Plein Air Conventions.
 Her most satisfying accomplishment to date was having her work displayed at The Butler Institute of American Art Museum, OH., the Favell Museum, OR., The Academy Museum of Art, MD., and the Oregon Historical Museum, OR.